This documentation isn't for the latest version of SignalR. Take a look at ASP.NET Core SignalR.

 SignalR can be used in the following browsers:

-- Microsoft Internet Explorer versions 8, 9, 10, and 11.
-Modern, Desktop, and Mobile versions are supported.
+- Microsoft Edge(Chromium).
+Desktop and Mobile versions are supported.

 - Mozilla Firefox: current version - 1, both Windows and Mac versions.